-Therefore, forgiveness is something we can be grateful for this holiday because it allows us to heal the past wrongs and look forward.
+Therefore, forgiveness is something we can be grateful for this holiday because it allows us to heal past wrongs and look forward.

 Forgiveness is something we can be grateful for this holiday because it allows us to heal the past wrongs and look forward.
 Click To Tweet

 Reason Seven: Make the most of every day.

-One reason to be grateful this holiday is that we have the chance to make the most of our days.
+One reason to be grateful for this holiday is that we have the chance to make the most of our days.
 Further, we can add a little brightness to someone else’s holiday.

 Others, even those wearing smiles and putting on a good face might be struggling this season, too.
 Also, challenge yourself to send a care package, bake cookies for a shut-in, or spend a few hours volunteering with your favorite charity.

 Challenge yourself to send a care package, bake cookies for a shut-in, or spend a few hours volunteering with your favorite charity.
 Click To Tweet

 Reason Eight: The Gospel.

 One of the greatest gifts we have been given is the Gospel and our faith.
 Our hearts have been opened to trust in Jesus who bore our punishment on the cross.
-Truy, this applies to us, even if we are going through terrible suffering.
+Truly, this applies to us, even if we are going through terrible suffering.